 - repeating certain prayers continually

-- fears that they have lost touch with God or their beliefs
+- fearing they have lost touch with their faith or beliefs

 - constantly analyzing their faith